kamermans/guzzle-oauth2-subscriber/README.md

 ```

 #### Middleware (Guzzle 6+)
-Starting with Guzzle 6, **Middleware** is used to integrate OAuth, and this library includes `OAuthMiddleware` for that purpose:
+Starting with Guzzle 6, **Middleware** is used to integrate OAuth, and this library includes `OAuth2Middleware` for that purpose:

 ```php
 $oauth = new OAuth2Middleware($grant_type);